Djokovic through to Australian Open semi-finals after Musetti injury

-MELBOURNE, Jan 28 : Novak Djokovic's quest for a record Grand Slam title continued in dramatic circumstances after fifth seed Lorenzo Musetti quit their Australian Open quarter-final match with an injury after taking a two-set lead at Melbourne Park on Wednesday.
+MELBOURNE: Novak Djokovic's quest for a record Grand Slam title continued in dramatic circumstances after fifth seed Lorenzo Musetti quit their Australian Open quarter-final match with an injury after taking a two-set lead at Melbourne Park on Wednesday (Jan 28).

 "I don't know what to say, except that I feel really sorry for him and he was a far better player," Djokovic said.